Bradmiller72/warcraftlogs_scraper/README.md

 The timestamp will match what is shown in Warcraft logs where its seconds,milliseconds.
 If its over 60 seconds the timestamp will show something like 100,000 which actually relates to 1:40:00 in warcraft logs.

-To run a mass report on debuffs being removed you can add every report id into test_list.txt.
+To run a mass report on debuffs being removed you can add every report id into raid_list.txt.
 Currently there is 50 in there and takes about a half hour to run.

 You can then run:
 ```